nedap/archie/README.md

 ### Rule evaluation

 Basic rule evaluation is implemented, but the implementation is still experimental with missing features.
-Documentation is not yet complete.
-See RuleEvaluation.java on how to use this.
+The API and implementation is likely to be changed in the near future.
+See RuleEvaluation.java on how to use.

 ### Reference model APath queries